 What is the definition of attrition anyway?

 Do you remember “School House Rock”?
-There was one song that was called “conjunction junction, what’s your function”.
+There is a song that called “conjunction junction, what’s your function”.
 School House Rock did an amazing job of teaching with rhymes and music.
 Over time, I too, have tried to incorporate humor and rhyming of hard to explain subjects when meeting with clients and even in my blogs.

 One of the KEY words in most group contracts is “attrition”.
 So what is the definition of attrition?
 An attrition clause in the contract is a commitment to pay for a specific number of rooms and should your number decrease, this reduction of numbers may require a payment as a penalty.
 To complicate things even more, some attrition clauses also use percentages.
 On top of needing a dictionary, you now need a calculator too!
 There may be a 90% attrition clause.
 As an example, if you hold 20 rooms, this attrition clause would mean that you are committed to bring at least 18 rooms OR you will pay a penalty.
 We have read some contracts that have a 100% attrition clause.